chilts/oibackoff/README.md

 Will retry a maximum number of times.
 If you don't want a maxiumum, set this to 0.

-### startDelay ###
+### delayRatio ###

 Default : 1

-This is the length of time to the first retry (in seconds).
-Note: that this also defines the subsequent delays too.
+This is the ratio for each delay between retries (in seconds).

-If you choose the exponential algorithm, then 1s startDelay will result in delays of 1, 2, 4, 8 etc
+If you choose the exponential algorithm, then 1s delayRatio will result in delays of 1, 2, 4, 8 etc

 ### algorithm ###

 Default : 'exponential'

-Valid Values : exponential, linear, fibonacci ;)
+Valid Values : exponential, incremental, fibonacci ;)

 ## Example Backoff Stategies ##